-- (a) There may be special circumstances in which ICB may not be appropriate, and the BANK may consider alternative procedures acceptable in cases of the following: - (i) Where the Borrower wishes to maintain reasonable standardization of its equipment or spare parts in the interests of compatibility with existing equipment. - (ii) Where the Borrower wishes to maintain continuity of services provided under an existing contract awarded in accordance with procedures acceptable to the BANK. - (iii) Where the number of qualified contractors, suppliers or manufacturers (hereinafter collectively referred to as "Contractor(s)") is limited. - (iv) Where the amount involved in the procurement is so small that foreign firms clearly would not be interested, or that the advantages of ICB would be outweighed by the administrative burden involved. - (v) Where, in addition to cases (i), (ii), (iii) and (iv) above, the BANK deems it inappropriate to follow ICB procedures, e.g. in the case of emergency procurement. - (b) In the above-mentioned cases the following procurement methods, may, as appropriate, be applied in such a manner as to comply with the ICB procedures to the fullest possible extent: - (i) Limited International Bidding (LIB), which is essentially international competitive bidding by direct invitation without open advertisement. - (ii) International Shopping, which is a procurement method based on comparing price quotations obtained from several (usually at least three) foreign and/or local suppliers to ensure competitive prices. - (iii) Direct Contracting. - (c) These Guidelines will not apply in the case of procurement of goods and services which are to be financed by the local currency portion of the Loan.
+- (1) There may be special circumstances in which ICB may not be appropriate, and JICA may consider alternative procedures acceptable in cases of the following: - (a) Where the Borrower wishes to maintain reasonable standardization of its equipment or spare parts in the interests of compatibility with existing equipment. - (b) Where the Borrower wishes to maintain continuity of services related to goods and services provided under an existing contract awarded in accordance with procedures acceptable to JICA. - (c) Where the number of qualified contractors, suppliers or manufacturers (hereinafter collectively referred to as "Contractor(s)") is limited. - (d) Where the amount involved in the procurement is so small that foreign firms clearly would not be interested, or that the advantages of ICB would be outweighed by the administrative burden involved. - (e) Where, in addition to cases (a), (b), (c) and (d) above, JICA deems it inappropriate to follow ICB procedures, e.g. in the case of emergency procurement. - (2) In the above-mentioned cases the following procurement methods, may, as appropriate, be applied in such a manner as to comply with the ICB procedures to the fullest possible extent: - (a) Limited International Bidding (LIB), which is essentially international competitive bidding by direct invitation without open advertisement. - (b) International Shopping, which is a procurement method based on comparing price quotations obtained from several (usually at least three) foreign and/or local suppliers to ensure competitive prices. - (c) Direct Contracting. - (3) These Guidelines will not apply in the case of procurement of goods and services which are to be financed by the local currency portion of the Loan.

-Procurement of such goods and services shall, however, be effected with due attention to the considerations stated in Section 1.01 (c).
-The BANK deems it appropriate that such procurement be effected through Local Competitive Bidding (LCB) among Contractors of the country of the Borrower.
+Procurement of such goods and services shall, however, be effected with due attention to the considerations stated in Section 1.01 (3).
+JICA deems it appropriate that such procurement be effected through Local Competitive Bidding (LCB) among Contractors of the country of the Borrower.